karakusfurkan/Kernel_SVM-Machine_Learning/README.md

 SVC(kernel = "rbf") used and will be added the others.

 This is the SVM test results.
-Correlation matrix's result is: <br>
+Confusion matrix's result is: <br>
 [[64 4 <br>
   &nbsp;&nbsp;3 29]]